GoldenStack/overscore/CPU.md

 [RISCV](https://github.com/riscv/riscv-isa-manual/), and most importantly [ForwardCom](https://www.forwardcom.info/).

+For binary instructions, the operand that can be thought of as the "output" or "write" operand is always the left operand.

 Eight (8) variants (`mov10`, `mov11`, `mov12`, `mov21`, `not1`, `and11`,
 `add11`, and `sys1`) are denoted denoted as "core" variants, with every other instruction and instruction variant defined in terms of them.
 This dichotomy